Quol04/Applications-dev/README.md

 # WEBSITE DEVELOPMENT
 This Repo is for keeping track of a project I am currently doing and the idea is not entirely mine.
-Its for practice
+It's for practice.

 ## NOTE
 This is for practice and I don't own the pictures or any other materials used in the development of this project/Website